 To provide, maintain and expand a museum resource for historical data, artifacts and other items of significance relating to Palmer Lake, Monument, and the Palmer Divide area and make resources available to the public on a scheduled basis.

-- Serve the historical and educational needs of Palmer Lake, Monument, and the Divide area as a resource and repository for historically significant documents, photos, artifacts and related items.
+Serve the historical and educational needs of the Palmer Divide area including Monument, Woodmoor, United States Air Force Academy, Black Forest and Palmer Lake as a resource and repository for historically significant documents, photos, artifacts and related items.